-All the students would be utilizing well developed state-of theart facilities of the University of Hyderabad, National Geophysical Research Institute and Atomic Minerals Directorate.
+All the students would be utilizing well developed state-of theart facilities of the University of Hyderabad, National Geophysical Research Institute and Atomic Minerals Directorate for Exploration and Research.

 A Mobile Geophysical Laboratory, equipped with CG-5 Gravimeter, Electrical Resistivity meter (DDR3 (IGIS), ABEM Terrameter), Proton Precession Magnetometer, Magnetic Susceptibility meter, T-VLF (IRIS), GPS etc., is available for field training and for conducting detailed geophysical, geological and environmental related investigations.
-Use of state-of-the-art High Performance Computing facility with supporting softwares such as ISATIS, MATHEMATICA, MATLAB, ArcGIS, Geosoft, ERDAS etc., at the Centre for Earth & Space Sciences, and High Power Computing facility at the Cenre for Modeling, Simulation and Design of the University of Hyderabad.
+Use of state-of-the-art High Performance Computing facility with supporting softwares such as ISATIS, MATHEMATICA, MATLAB, ArcGIS, Geosoft, ERDAS etc., at the Centre for Earth & Space Sciences, and High Power Computing facility at the Centre for Modeling, Simulation and Design (CMSD) of the University of Hyderabad.